mateusz-przybyla/mateusz-przybyla/README.md

 ## Hi, I'm Mateusz 👋

 ### 🚀 About Me
+I'm a structural engineer and I design buildings.
+One day I started coding and I realised that it brought me lot of satisfaction.
-I'm building my portfolio and steadfastly preparing to become a software/web developer.
+Right now, I spend a lot of time building my portfolio and steadfastly preparing to become a professional software/web developer.

 ### 🌱 At present
+I'm taking part in the Przyszly Programista Project.\
 I'm currenty learning Javascript with the Web Development Bootcamp.

 ### 🛠 Skills